ducafecat/strapi-documentation-chinese/docs/user-docs/latest/content-manager/introduction-to-content-manager.md

 - configure the fields displayed in the table of the list view (4).

 ::: tip 💡 TIP
-Sorting can be enabled for any field displayed in the list view table (see [Configuring the views of a content type](../content-manager/configuring-view-of-content-type.md)). 点击 a field name, in the header of the table, to sort on that field.
+Sorting can be enabled for any field displayed in the list view table (see [Configuring the views of a content type](../content-manager/configuring-view-of-content-type.md)). 点击 a field name, in the header of the table, to sort on that 字段
 :::

 ### Filtering entries